Ohkehteau (Plants of the Earth): A Shinnecock Oral History

 Plants contain a multitude of stories—botanical, medical, ecological, and more.
 Humans also have many stories to tell about plants.
-Ohkehteau (Plants of the Earth): A Shinnecock Oral History is a new exhibit and audio tour that highlights native plants around Brooklyn Botanic Garden and the ways that Indigenous peoples use and know them.
+Ohkehteau (Plants of the Earth): A Shinnecock Oral History highlights native plants around Brooklyn Botanic Garden and the ways that Indigenous peoples use and know them with signs and audio.
 On your self-guided tour, hear Chenae Bullock tell stories passed down to her and describe traditional uses for plants, including medicines that have been used for thousands of years.

 Chenae Bullock is an enrolled Shinnecock Indian Nation tribal member and a descendant of the Montauk Tribe in Long Island, New York.
 Chenae is a community leader, water protector, cultural preservationist, Indigenous perspective historian, and humanitarian and has worked at many accredited Indigenous museums.
 She is the author of 50 Plant Medicines: Indigenous Oral History and Perspective, on which this exhibit is based.